COVID-19 update: Orion area cases by ZIP code

-According to Oakland County government, there have been 11 new cases (up three overall from last week) of COVID-19 in the Orion area in the past 30 days, as of Monday afternoon.
+According to Oakland County government, there have been 35 new cases (down six overall from last week) of COVID-19 in the Orion area in the past 30 days, as of Monday afternoon.

-There were seven new cases (up three from last week) in the 48359 ZIP code, two cases (down one from last week) in the 48360 ZIP code and two cases (down one from last week) in the 48362 area.
+There were 14 new cases (down six from last week) in the 48359 ZIP code, 12 cases (up three from last week) in the 48360 ZIP code and nine cases (down three from last week) in the 48362 area.

 Total numbers by ZIP code: